Anchor Gardens helps support several demonstration and teaching gardens. These include:

 Chugiak Eagle River Sr. Center Teaching Garden

-This teaching garden is the result of a partnership between Anchor Gardens, the Eagle River Senior Center, and the Municipality of Anchorage.
+This garden is a partnership between Anchor Gardens, the Eagle River Senior Center, and the Municipality of Anchorage.

+The community garden is intended to grow produce for the center’s kitchen and residents, and the harvest is also shared with the volunteers who make it all possible.
 Located on Muni property, this garden consists of mostly raised beds.
-Some were already existing, and additional raised beds were built using the lasagne gardening technique in spring 2022.
+Some were existing and others were built using the lasagna gardening technique in spring 2022.

 Mountain View Public Library Teaching Garden